You may want to read:

-26. If the Lord gives you children, be sure to create structures, boundaries, rules, and regulations for their training.
+26. If the Lord gives you children, create structures, boundaries, rules, and regulations for their training.
 Let them know they are not omnipotent or omniscient.
 Your goal is to teach them early they are not the center of the universe and that they are to be humans under authority (Ephesians 6:4).

-27. As your children become older (three, four, and five years old), relax the rules, because you will have trained them to submit.
-Then increase your teaching, because they can process more (Deuteronomy 6:4-8).
+27. As your children become older (three, four, and five years old), relax the rules because you will have trained them to submit.
+Then increase your teaching because they can process more (Deuteronomy 6:4-8).

 28. Your character, who you are, is more important than what you do.
 What you do is essential, but it’s more important if what you do comes from a transformed heart/character (Luke 6:45).